- Breaking down scripts

-Diana travelled to New Zealand to design costumes for the short film ' The Light Harvester'.
+Diana traveled to New Zealand to design costumes for the short film ' The Light Harvester'.
 When she returned to Europe, her international network helped her settle in London, where she had the opportunity to work on various major feature films and TV-shows, such as Maleficent, Cinderella, Game of Thrones and many others.

 Diana was approached to join a costume team under designer Nic Ede.
-She travelled to Malaysia to work on the British TV drama 'Indian Summers', as an on set standby.
+She travelled to Malaysia to work on the British TV drama 'Indian Summers', as an on set costumer.
 The following year she worked with the same team on 'Close to the Enemy', based in the UK.

 Currently she is sponsored by International Arts & Artists with a cultural exchange visa and works under Camilla Huey in the United States.